PX4/PX4-user_guide/en/simulation/gazebo.md

 :::

 If using a world that recreates a real location (e.g. a particular airport) this can result in a very obvious mismatch between what is displayed in the simulated world, and what is shown on the ground station map.
-To overcome this problem you can set the location of the world origin to the GPS co-ordinates where it would be in "real life".
+To overcome this problem you can set the location of the world origin to the GPS coordinates where it would be in "real life".

 :::note
 You can also set a [Custom Takeoff Location](#custom_takeoff_location) that does the same thing.